Rey Ordóñez: St. Paul Saints

 Before signing with a major league team, Ordóñez played part of the 1993 season with the St. Paul Saints of the Northern League.
 In 15 games with the Saints, he batted .283.
-He signed with the Mets as a free agent after the season, on October 29, 1993, and retired from baseball in 2007 after several years of injury-related absence from the majors.
+He signed with the Mets as a free agent after the season, on October 29, 1993.

 New York Mets

 Ordóñez joined the Single-A St. Lucie Mets of the Florida State League in 1994 and later that season moved up to Double-A with the Eastern League's Binghamton Mets.
 He made his major league debut in 1996.
 Ordóñez won three consecutive Gold Glove Awards for his outstanding defensive play with the Mets from 1997 to 1999.
 During the 1999 and 2000 seasons, Ordóñez set a major league record for shortstops by playing 101 consecutive games without committing a fielding error.
 Furthermore, in 1999, Ordóñez committed only four errors while posting a .994 fielding percentage.
 It is arguably the best defensive single-season performance ever by a major league shortstop based on the number of errors.

-Though he rarely struck out and was capable of laying down sacrifice bunts, Ordóñez was not a particularly effective hitter.
-Besides a career batting average of .246, he was not a good base stealer, drew few walks and little power.
+Though he rarely struck out and was capable of laying down sacrifice bunts, Ordóñez was not a particularly effective offensive player.
+Besides a career batting average of .246, he was not a good base stealer, drew few walks and displayed little power.
 His lifetime OPS of .600 was almost 200 points lower than the major league average (.782 in 2000, for example).